SheldonHH/RustMap/README.md

-## 5.1.
-Rosseta Executable Test in Docker
-Original rosseta code is located in `/root/rustmap/c-code/rosseta-125`

-# 6. Unsafety Analysis for bzip2-rustmap-gpt and rossta-rustmap-gpt
+# 7. Unsafety Analysis for bzip2-rustmap-gpt and rossta-rustmap-gpt

 - for C2Rust: we use [C2Rust](https://github.com/immunant/c2rust)
 - for CRUSTS : we use [In Rust We Trust – A Transpiler from Unsafe C to Safer Rust](https://ieeexplore.ieee.org/document/9793767) from [CRustS - Transpiling Unsafe C code to Safer Rust](https://github.com/yijunyu/crusts)